lupyuen/lupyuen.github.io/src/tftp2.md

 The fixed TFTP Server is slower because of the 1 millisecond delay between packets.
 And we sent every packet twice.

 So maybe U-Boot Bootloader on Star64 JH7110 is too slow to catch all the TFTP Packets?

+TODO: Tested on 32-bit Raspberry Pi 4 and on macOS x64

 # What's Next